Need More Grocery Delivery Options During the Pandemic? Uber Grocery Delivery is Coming!

 With a surge in Covid cases (especially Spigot, Inc.‘s home – Florida) it’s much less appealing to go to the grocery store and way more appealing to get groceries delivered.
 Unfortunately – everyone feels the same way so sometimes it’s tough to get a delivery.
 Good news came in today from Uber – they’re starting a delivery service too!
 Now you won’t just have to rely on instacart & Shipt!
 Uber hasn’t released it in the US yet, but it’s coming soon – AND Amazon also offers delivery through Whole Foods as another alternative.

-Cnet also stated – While its, Uber said its restaurant delivery service Uber Eats has seen orders go up more than 100% since the same period last year.
+Cnet also stated – While its rides business has plummeted, Uber said its restaurant delivery service Uber Eats has seen orders go up more than 100% since the same period last year.
 And in the more than 30 countries where Uber has been experimenting with grocery delivery, it said it’s seen a 176% increase in grocery orders since February.
 Cornershop said it’s now doing more than 1 million orders a month.

 Spigot, Inc. employees are anxiously awaiting the day we are able to get back into the office and have lunch together – but for now, this will have to do!